 6.1 The Licensing Panels are appointed under the provisions of the Licensing Act, 2003 and are therefore not subject to the proportionality requirements of the Local Government and Housing Act 1989.

-Source Documents
+However, matters dealt with under the 1982 Act will be subject to proportionality.
+For 2016/17, as Sandwell is a single party authority, the proportionality provisions will not apply.

-Licensing Act 2003 Gambling Act 2005
+Source Documents Licensing Act 2003 Gambling Act 2005